cwinsor/alchemy_1_cwinsor/INSTRUCTIONS_2_every_time.md

-This assumes AWS Ubuntu host and
-TightVNC  from laptop to the
+This assumes you already have AWS Ubuntu host and TightVNC  from laptop to the  Linux desktop all set up and working.
+If not see README_3.
-Linux desktop.

 ## Every time: